traefik/traefik/docs/content/providers/http.md

 # Traefik & HTTP

-Provide your [dynamic configuration](./overview.md) via an HTTP(s) endpoint and let Traefik do the rest!
+Provide your [dynamic configuration](./overview.md) via an HTTP(S) endpoint and let Traefik do the rest!

 ## Routing Configuration